reactive-python/reactpy-django/docs/src/features/settings.md

 | `REACTPY_DEFAULT_HOSTS` | `#!python None` | `#!python ["localhost:8000", "localhost:8001", "localhost:8002/subdir" ]` | Default host(s) to use for ReactPy components.
 ReactPy will use these hosts in a round-robin fashion, allowing for easy distributed computing.<br/>You can use the `host` argument in your [template tag](../features/template-tag.md#component) to override this default. |

 <!--config-details-end-->

-??? question "Do I need to modify my settings?"

-    The default configuration of ReactPy is suitable for the majority of use cases.

-    You should only consider changing settings when the necessity arises.